 Suing your accountant for negligence – don’t delay

-Most professional negligence claims, including claims made against negligent accountants, have strict time limits.
-In general terms you have just six years to start your claim – and the six years normally runs from the actual date of the mistake – or if you weren’t aware of an error at the time, six years from the date when you became aware of the negligent act.
+Most professional negligence claims, including claims made against negligent accountant sor tax advisers, have strict time limits.
+In general terms you have just six years to start your claim.
+And the six years normally runs from the actual date of the mistake – or if you weren’t aware of an error at the time, six years from the date when you became aware of the negligent act.

 The event, it always sensible to contact a solicitor at the earliest possible stage – while events are clear in your mind and before any potential evidence is lost.

 Please note, however, that there is an absolute 15 year limit from the date of the negligence beyond which you are unable to make a claim regardless of when you became aware of the negligence.
 This is sometimes referred to as a ‘longstop’ time limit.
 In short it means that if you discover that your accountant was negligent 15 years ago or more, then regardless of how strong your claim is, or when you discover the negligent act, you are prevented from bringing any claim against them

 So our advice is simple – don’t delay, take action today and get in touch with us for FREE initial advice on FREEPHONE 0800 1404544.

 Here at Bonallack and Bishop, we are able to help you with your accountant negligence claim – but as you will have seen above, that requires that you have suffered some actual financial loss.
 We cannot help you with any other complaint.

 However, if, despite poor service or misconduct, you haven’t actually suffered financially, what are your options?